smuellerDD/acvpproxy/README.esvp.md

 * `itar`: boolean indicating whether the entropy source claims heightened security for an ITAR validation

+* `limitEntropyAssessmentToSingleModule` optional boolean indicating whether ES is limited to one single module

 * `additionalNoiseSources`: boolean indicating whether additional noise sources are incorporated in the entropy source